renarsvilnis/lol-build-manager-electron-app/README.md

 ### Challenges
+TODO: registring a url protocol

 Although writing all JavaScript in ES2015 need to write React class with ES5 syntax due to `react-router` dependency as it uses mixins which aren't supported in ES2015 React component classes.

 ### Developing
+First things first, get yourself a League of Legends API key from developer.riotgames.com

 **Installing**
 ```bash